 These methods make me more confident and adaptable.
 Practicing communication in different settings prepares me for anything the interview might throw at me.

 Mock interviews changed everything for me.
-Traditional mock interviews with friends are helpful, but I wanted more feedback and flexibility.
+Traditional ones with friends are helpful, but I wanted an interview copilot with more feedback and flexibility.
 That’s when I discovered Linkjob.
 Here’s what stood out to me:

 Feature | Linkjob (AI-Powered) | Traditional Mock Interviews |